 - Google searches

 That said, you should not limit yourself to the most used channels.
 If you want to truly differentiate yourself you can beneficially add even more personalized channels to the mix, such as tailor-made Showrooms and Sales Rooms.
-Which, as we’ll talk about later in this article, can be a true game changer as personalization remains key to keep your sales growing.

 How do I succeed with an omnichannel sales model?